FDYdarmstadt/BoSSS/src/BoSSSpadGUI/README.txt

 Install and Run:

-Build C# Solution public/src/Public.sln in Releas configuration.
+Build C# Solution public/src/Public.sln in Release configuration.
 Then 1, Install npm on your machine (https://www.npmjs.com/).
 2, In this folder, open console and run
 	npm install